ApocalypseArisen/LearningHTML/README.md

 * `<hr />` - horizontal line
 * You can add coments by `<!-- something -->`

 You can change additional things like color of a aligment of a object by using arguments.
 Arguments are additional variables added to arguments added to a opening tag like `<p  align="center">`.
-This one will cause the text between the `<p>` tag be centred on the screen.
+This one will cause the text between the `<p>` tag to be centred on the screen.
 It' s not neccesary to add argument to a closing of a tag.
 It's also possible to use multible arguments in a single tag.

 You can also use style argument whiuch allows you to chaneg look and feel of almost every object: `<p style="color:yellow;somethingelse;etc">`

 ### Links:
-* You can add hyperlinks by using a tag with href argument
-* Adding argument target = "_blank" will force links to open in cart/windows
+You can create links by using `<a href = "google.com">this text will become a hyperlink</a>` By adding `target="_blank"` argument you will force the link to open in a new card or a new page.
+But be aware this does not always work.

 ### Images:
 * Img are adde by img tab, thier source specified by the src atribute